BioDataSorter/BioDataSorter/README.md

 4. Change the Synonyms Column to the input's *Synonyms* or *Gene Title* column letter
 5. Select any other options you wish to include in your output
 6. Click run in the Form page or from the Run Menu
-7. Wait for the program to finish
+7. Wait for the program to finish, which may take up to 20 minutes depending on the number of genes being processed
+8. Use the *Word Cloud* option in the *Graph* menu to create a word cloud based on your output

 ## Contact Us
 Send us questions, constructive criticism, comments, and suggestions for features!